denten-books/plain-text/1-device.md

 limited-state mechanisms (a clock for example), a universal machine contains the ability to take on differing internal symbolic configurations.
 It can imitate a clock, an abacus, a scale, a book.
-In a later paper that links computing machinery to intelligence, Turing implied also that his machine could eventually simulate human thought, because he saw the mind as another mechanism for manipulating symbols [@turing_computing_1950].[^ln1-compete] Are minds just types of Turing machines or are Turing machines a kind of mind?
+In a later paper that links computing machinery to intelligence, Turing implied also that his machine could eventually simulate human thought, because he saw the mind as another mechanism for manipulating symbols [^ln1-compete].
+Are minds just types of Turing machines or are Turing machines a kind of mind?
 Turing leaves the door open for either possibility.
 The universal Turing machine finally encapsulates a model of computation itself.
 It is capable of computing anything computable.
 In substituting the concept of computability with "effective computability" Turing's paper belongs to the annals of mathematical theory.
 It continues to elicit conflicting responses widely because much of it contains also the excess of symbolic thought, related to our more general sense of it it means to read, write, and think.
 Besides offering mathematical proofs, Turing's work embarks on an experimental, ludic even, enterprise in the spirit of Wittgenstein's playful experimentation, which often involved altered states of mind, drugs, delirium, madness, and outright deception.

 ## Device

 Literature in computer science tends to treat Turing machines as algorithms: as logical constructs, not necessarily physical ones.
 It is impossible however to dissociate the implementation from the idea.
-The historian Thomas Haigh wrote that the Turing machine "abstracts away from the complexity of real computer architectures."
+The historian Thomas Haigh wrote that the Turing machine "abstracts away from the complexity of real computer architectures" [@haigh_actually_2014, 241].
 It appeals to the theorist because it is a theory.
-Haigh notes also that "hardware and software" are interchangeable to the theorist, but not to the historian" [@haigh_actually_2014].
+Haigh notes also that "hardware and software are interchangeable to the theorist, but not to the historian" [@haigh_actually_2014, 241].
 In his 1937 review of Turing's "On Computable Numbers" paper, Alonzo Church, the American mathematician whose work anticipated Turing's (independently) in several important aspects, would similarly acknowledge the material foundations of Turing computing.
-"A human calculator, provided with pencil and paper and explicit instructions can be regarded as a kind of a Turing machine," he wrote [@church_computable_1937, 42-3; also cited in @petzold_annotated_2008, 63].
+A "human calculator, provided with pencil and paper and explicit instructions, can be regarded as a kind of Turing machine," he wrote [@church_computable_1937, 42-3; also cited in @petzold_annotated_2008, 63].
 Disregarding the broader, metaphysical implications of that statement, note for now the persistence of two implements required for the minimally viable operation of the Church-Turing human and machine calculators.
 Pen and paper assert themselves through the abstraction.[^ln1-abstraction]

 To encounter the digital book and therefore the Turing machine as a device, the media and book historian will find that it borrows from a number of extant